Revolutionary application of compilers.

 Application Programming Interface (API)

-- Integrating the data fabric with in‑house data warehouse management processes.
+- Use GraphQL to integrate the data fabric with in‑house data warehouse management processes.

-- Automatically re-writing queries to sample 1% of data (increase performance and reduce operating cost.)
+- Automatically re-writing queries to work with sampled data (increase productivity during development.)

 - Restructuring a data warehouse schema for domain driven design.